p0jst/0days.io---old/content/about.md

 ## Professional Training & Certifications
 I try to keep this as updated as possible.
-I do tend to take minor certificates here and there I that forget to add, but you get the overall picture.
+I do tend to take minor certificates here and there that I simply forget to add, but you get the overall picture.

 2021 April - CompTIA Security+ -> Currently studying, exam booked